 Ask a group of young locals where their favourite market is in the city, and the chances are that a handful will point you in the direction of the enormous Rot Fai Market at Srinakarin.
-Since the opening only a few years back, this lively night market has become a firm favourite with young and trendy locals looking to grab a bargain on the huge range of vintage fashion items, antiques and collectables.
+Since its opening only a few years back, this lively night market has become a firm favourite with young and trendy locals looking to grab a bargain on the huge range of vintage fashion items, antique collectables.
 But the thing that really sets Rot Fai Market apart from the rest of Bangkok’s other night markets is the fact that you could spend a whole evening here without doing a single bit of shopping - and still have a great time.
-As well as the gauntlet of stalls, Rot Fai boasts dozens of lively bars - all of which serve cheap beer, finger food and provide live music most nights.
+As well as the gauntlet of stalls, Rot Fai boasts dozens of lively bars - all of which serve cheap beer, and finger food and provide live music most nights.
 Great, as long as you don’t mind a bit of Thai pop.

 2. A brief history of Bangkok's train market

 The Rot Fai Market at Srinakarin may only be a few years old, but this is actually the reincarnation of the hugely popular (but smaller) one of the same name that used to be located next to the railway tracks at Chatuchak in Bangkok’s north.
-This is how the market got its name; rot fai in the Thai language means ‘train’, hence the fact that many people in Bangkok simply refer to it as the ‘train market’.
+This is how the market got its name; rot fai, which in the Thai language means ‘train’, hence the fact that many people in Bangkok simply refer to it as the ‘train market’.

-Back in 2013, the market lost its old spot by the tracks at Chatuchak and was forced to up sticks to this new location at Srinakarin.
+Back in 2013, the market lost its old spot by the tracks at Chatuchak and was forced to this new location at Srinakarin.
 It’s a little more difficult to get to, but owners have kept many of the same vendors and shops, which has helped maintain the market’s unique non-commercial, non-touristy feel.

 Even if you visit Rot Fai Market a dozen times, you’ll probably still discover cool antique shops, hip boutique stalls and charming bars that you never knew existed before.
 With three different zones (Market Zone, Warehouse Zone and Rot’s Antiques), the place is simply too big for just one visit.